AbhishekSalian/Circular-Convolution-Scilab/README.md

 # Discrete-Circular-Convolution(Scilab program)
-CircularConvolution is the main module.
+CircularConvolution.sci is the main module.